Vitamin List and Benefits

 Deficiency of Vitamin E

-The deficiency is extremely rare in humans but causes sometimes by irregularities in dietary fat absorption or metabolism.
-The most common signs of vitamin E deficiency might include:
+The deficiency is extremely rare in humans but is sometimes by irregularities in dietary fat absorption or metabolism.
+The most common list of signs of vitamin E deficiency might include:

 - Nerve and muscle damage